An algorithm that screens for child neglect raises concerns

 “If it goes into court, then there’s attorneys on both sides and a judge,” Dalton said.
 “They have evidence, right?”

-Chor disagreed, saying Allegheny’s tool is applied at the most important point of the child welfare system.
+Chor said Allegheny’s tool is applied at the most important point of the child welfare system.

 “The very front end of child protection decision-making is understandably the most impactful decision that you can make on a child’s life, because once you come into contact with the hotline, with an investigator, then your chance of being removed, of course, is increased,” Chor said.